ChrstphrHll/npc_gen/students/Vaervenshalice Eloen.md

 # Vaervenshalice Eloen
 ---
 ### Description
-- Elf Ranger from Beleriand
+- Elf Ranger from Aldercrown Empire
 - 1st year Exploration student in Treskal
-- long wavy platinum hair that's plain, Green eyes, and Dark Brown skin
+- shoulder length curly green hair that's messy, Green eyes, and Dark Brown skin
 - Is Stubborn and Envious, and has Power as their ideal

 ### Organizations